vmware-labs/node-replicated-kernel/doc/src/benchmarking/ArtifactEvaluation.md

 bash run.sh
 ```

-The above commands run the benchmarks and generate the results in a csv-file
+The above commands run the benchmarks and writes the results in a csv-file
 `linux_leveldb.csv`.

 ### Plot the LevelDB figure